F-Gholami/boardGame-DeathNote/README.md

 - The game is over when one player has no life points left.
 A game over message appears.

 ## Theme
-The characters and weapons are based on an anime called *Death Note* which was the first anime I've ever watched and fell in love with.
+The characters and weapons are based on an anime called **Death Note** which was the first anime I've ever watched and fell in love with.

-The story follows Light Yagami who attempts to use the Death Note to carry out a world-wide massacre of individuals whom he deems morally unworthy of life to change the world into a utopian society without crime, using the alias of a God-like vigilante named Kira and the subsequent efforts of an elite task-force of law enforcement officers, consisting of members of the Japanese police force, led by L, an enigmatic international detective whose past is shrouded in mystery, to apprehend him and end his reign of terror.
+The story follows *Light Yagami* who attempts to use the Death Note to carry out a world-wide massacre of individuals whom he deems morally unworthy of life to change the world into a utopian society without crime, using the alias of a God-like vigilante named **Kira** and the subsequent efforts of an elite task-force of law enforcement officers, consisting of members of the Japanese police force, led by **L**, an enigmatic international detective whose past is shrouded in mystery, to apprehend him and end his reign of terror.

+*Having Cakes and Apples for increasing the score of health for each player was not part of the brief, but I added as a challenge to my own version of the game*